TypeStrong/grunt-ts/test/index/README.md

-This is a living document till we've finalized everything:

 # Background

 Target both requirejs / nodejs with codegen to reduce the need to have explicit file paths when not required.
 So you can simply add a new TypeScript file and start writing code without unnecessary ceremony required by the javascript module system.
 This is similar to the `reference.ts` concept except it is for *external modules*